rodrigocfd/winlamb/README.md

 ## 4. Classes summary

-Each file is named after the class it contains; for example, file "button.h" contains `button` class.
+Most files are named after the class they contain; for example, file "button.h" contains `button` class.

 To create your windows, you inherit from these classes below.
 See the [article](https://www.codeproject.com/Articles/1184175/WinLamb-using-Cplusplus-lambdas-to-handle-Win-mess) and the [examples](#3-example) to learn how to use them: